miboyu/rn/README.md

 Some options might conflict, like --test & --run, --quiet & --verbose, --lower & --upper, only the last one takes effect.
 For example, "**rn -u -l**" means "**to lower case**"

 The file type options (-FDBCSPL) are used to filter unexpected files.
-It can also be completed in argument "*files*" before passing in.
+It can also be finished in argument "*files*" before passing in.
 If no file type option is given, the default types (file, dir, and link) are used.

 -----------
+## 2.Examples

 #### Example 1: Add "-" between "*year*" "*month*" and "*day*" in filenames

 - Files at the beginning